bbarres/bemisiaGen/README.md

 A few sentences to introduce the topic of the research

 ## Datasets
-The data sets used in the study can be found in the "dataset" folder.
+In this section, you will find the list of the data sets used to produce the figures of the manuscript.
+The data files can be found in the "data" folder.
+For the data tables, the name of the different variables are listed and explained as well below.
+There are 6 data sets used in this study.

 The first data set contains the results of the dose-response experiments.
 Each line depict the results for one population of one species at one concentration of one pesticide.
 + **bem_genepop.txt:**